Promoting British Values

 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated this year (2014).
+The Government set out its definition of British values in the 2011 Prevent Strategy.
 At Emmer Green these values are reinforced regularly and in the following ways:

 - Each year the children decide upon their class charter and the rights associated with this.
 All the children contribute to the charter to make it personal to the class and meaningful to the children.